150th anniversary of Canada: National cultural initiatives

 Queen Elizabeth II, Canada's sovereign, offered her best wishes and congratulations on the 150th anniversary of Confederation in a recorded message, released on January 1, 2017.
-Her son and heir-apparent, Prince Charles (now Charles III), and his wife, the Duchess of Cornwall (now Camilla, Queen Consort), toured Nunavut and Ontario before attending the national celebration in Ottawa on July 1.
+Her son and heir-apparent, Prince Charles (now Charles III), and his wife, the Duchess of Cornwall (now Queen Camilla), toured Nunavut and Ontario before attending the national celebration in Ottawa on July 1.

 A Canada 150 Mosaic project will see in 150 interconnected murals created across the country, depicting a train travelling coast-to-coast across Canada.
 Each mural will be made up of hundreds of tiles painted by individual Canadians.
 Roughly 100,000 individuals are expected to take part.

 Throughout the year, the Canada On Screen series was jointly presented by the TIFF Bell Lightbox in Toronto, The Cinematheque in Vancouver, Library and Archives Canada in Ottawa and the Cinémathèque québécoise in Montreal, offering free screenings of 150 works from throughout the history of Canadian cinema.

 On February 20, 2017, the National Film Board of Canada (NFB) launched a four-part online series entitled 1 Nation.
 4 Lenses, exploring Canadian stories through films from the NFB collection.
 The first chapter, What We Call Home, examines how Canadians define home.
 Subsequent chapters are What We Protect (launching April), What We Seek (June) and What We Fight For (September).
 It also published Legacies 150—a series of 13 interactive essays on themes of legacy and inheritance.

 On April 19, National Canadian Film Day 150 showcased Canadian films on television, online as well as at more than 600 cinemas, libraries and public venues in close to 200 communities across the country.

 Lost Stories was inaugurated as an online film project initiated by Concordia University history professor Ronald Rudin, documenting unusual stories from Canadian history.
 Started in Montreal as a pilot project by Rudin, co-director of the Centre for Oral History and Digital Storytelling at Concordia, Lost Stories was elevated to a national initiative, with $235,000 in Canada 150 funding from the Department of Canadian Heritage.

 The University of Alberta also launched a digital content hub to mark Canada's 150th birthday with stories, images, videos and featured events, as well as experts who will address topics such as Canada's constitution, Canadian literature, Indigenous issues, wildlife conservation and climate change.

 CTV created and aired the documentary film Canada in a Day, in which director Trish Dolman selected footage from over 16,000 videos submitted by Canadians to present a portrait of 24 hours in the life of Canada.